 - Always follow the dress code at your assignment. - Please do not have any underwear, boxers, bras, etc., exposed in any of our offices or client companies. - If you are unable to follow a dress code for a reason, you must notify AZI immediately and prior to violating the dress code.
-In some circumstance's exceptions can be made for EEOC related reasons.
+In some circumstance's exceptions can be made for EEOC and/or applicable state, local and/or federal laws.